-- (1) Member of the Audit Committee.
+(1) Member of the Audit Committee.

-- (2) Member of the Compensation Committee.

-- (3) Member of the Nominating and Corporate Governance Committee.
+- (2) Member of the Compensation Committee. - (3) Member of the Nominating and Corporate Governance Committee. - Robert Kaiden was appointed Chief Financial Officer effective March 21, 2023.

 Executive Officers

 Brent Handler is a co-founder of Inspirato and has served as our Chief Executive Officer and on our Board since February 2022.
 He has also served as the Chief Executive Officer of Inspirato LLC and as a member of its Board of Managers since January 2010.
 Before co-founding Inspirato, Mr. Handler co-founded Exclusive Resorts and served as its President from 2002 to 2009.
 Mr. Handler holds a B.S. in Business from the University of Colorado, Boulder.